Bibliography for Tracing French Noble Families

 I am proud to be part of this research team that found and documented a lineage for Catherine Baillon that stretches all the way to Charlemagne.
 Our work used many of the references listed on this web page.

 Jetté, René, Roland-Yves Gagné, John Patrick DuLong, and Paul Leportier.
 "Les Le Neuf: état des connaissances."
-Mémoires de la Société généalogique canadienne-française 51:3 (Autumn 2000): 209-227.
+Mémoires de la Société généalogique canadienne-française 51, no. 3 (Autumn 2000): 209-227.
 This article has been translated into English and is being published in three parts in Michigan's Habitant Heritage, starting with the October 2002 issue.
-For an important update on the Le Neuf family, see René Jetté, "Du neuf sur les Le Neuf," Mémoires de la Société généalogique canadienne-française 53:2 (Summer 2002): 143-144.
+For an important update on the Le Neuf family, see René Jetté, "Du neuf sur les Le Neuf," Mémoires de la Société généalogique canadienne-française 53, no. 3 (Summer 2002): 143-144.

 This is the result of another research team, with overlapping membership from the Baillon team.
 Here we document a royal lineage back to Charlemagne for the Le Neuf brothers.